We are open to the college and the public.

-Tara and Kelsea are available to support you and your students remotely.
-Feel free to email us, drop into our Zoom office hours, or set up a Zoom meeting.
+Tara is available to support you and your students in person and remotely.
+Feel free to email her, drop into her office hours, or set up a Zoom meeting.

 Head of Library and Information Services